Different Types of Software with Examples - A Complete Guide

 These applications help you create documents where you can write and edit anything.
 Along with that, it also helps in storing, formatting, and printing documents.

 - MS Word

-- Database Software: This software is used to create and manage a database.
-It is also known as the Database Management System or DBMS.
+A database management system is an application software to create and manage databases.
 They help with the organization of data.
 Some examples of DBMS are:

 - MS Access